DEFINITION AND PATHOGENESIS

 Small-vessel vasculitis that can affect the glomerulus and lungs; medium-sized vessels also may be affected.

 Eosinophilic Granulomatosis with Polyangiitis (Churg-Strauss)

 Granulomatous vasculitis of multiple organ systems, particularly the lung; characterized by asthma, peripheral eosinophilia, eosinophilic tissue infiltration; glomerulonephritis can occur.
-Heart involvement is the leading cause of death.

 Medium-sized muscular arteries involved; frequently associated with arteriographic aneurysms; commonly affects renal arteries, liver, GI tract, peripheral nerves, skin, heart; can be associated with hepatitis B and C.